 When buying a toilet, choosing the best shape of a bowl for your home varies on your personal personal preferences.
 Before purchasing, consider the amount of usable floor space you’d like in your bathroom.
 Another important factor is comfort.

 The most common household toilet bowl shapes are elongated, compact elongated, and round-front.
 Let’s take a closer look at all three.

 1. Round Toilets

-A round shaped toilet usually measures anything from 25 to 28 inches from the wall, giving you more room in a smaller bathroom.
-This shape of bowl also works well if you’re a more petite person or if your children are potty-training.
+A round-shaped toilet usually measures anywhere from 25 to 28 inches.
+It gives you more room in a smaller space.
+If your bathroom is tight, this is the one for you.
+This bowl shape also works well if you’re a more petite person or if your children are potty-training.